 The full variables available for analysis are defined in Table 3.
-Along with the dataset organized exactly as in Table 3, we also used an identical dataset with a slight variation where each row of the data contained just one rating, and its respective rubric labelled in the column with the name "Rubric".
+Along with the ratings.csv dataset organized exactly as in Table 3, we also used an identical dataset named tall.csv with a slight variation in structure where each row of the data contained just one rating, and its respective rubric labelled in the Rubric column.